Fired state trooper takes plea deal, avoids prison after on-duty shooting that left man paralyzed

 BATON ROUGE - A former state trooper charged with shooting a 19-year-old in the back during a traffic stop several years ago pleaded guilty Monday.

-The shooting happened in 2018, but Kasha Domingue was not formally charged with a crime until late 2020.
+The shooting happened in July of 2018, but Kasha Domingue was not formally charged with a crime until late 2020.
 She was fired from Louisiana State Police in 2021, about five months after her indictment on charges of illegal use of a weapon and aggravated second-degree battery.

 On Monday, the WBRZ Investigative Unit learned Domingue pleaded guilty to a charge of obstruction of justice, a misdemeanor.
 Domingue will get six months on probation and must agree to never take on a law enforcement job again.